This supervision skills training course for new supervisors will:

 Speaking the Right Language: Understanding What Motivates People

 Motivation and buy-in are key elements in a strong workforce.
-Good managers know how to determine what’s important to each of their direct reports and how to speak to them in an appreciation language they understand.
+Good managers know how to determine what’s important to each of their direct reports.
 This part of the workshop explores values, praise, and motivation.
 During this course segment, we’ll look at no-cost and low-cost actions managers can take to set the stage for great performance and recognize it when it happens.

 A Compassionate Compass: Giving Feedback